-He’s loved puppies since just after he turned one (although now that he’s a big boy, he’s branching out into dinosaurs!), so it made sense to fill up his day with puppy love and a Puppy Dog birthday party!
+He’s loved puppies since he turned one (although now that he’s a big boy, he’s branching out into dinosaurs!), so we filled his day with puppy love at a Puppy Dog birthday party!

 We like to make our kids’ birthday’s special by taking them out to breakfast on their big day, and then going on a special trip.
-Sometimes they are big trips, and sometimes short.
-This year we kept it short with breakfast at our favorite, First & Last Bakery in Hartford, and then a visit to the LEGO store to pick out a small Duplo set (Superman.
+Sometimes big trips, and sometimes short.
+This year we kept it short with breakfast at our favorite: First & Last Bakery in Hartford, then a visit to the LEGO store to pick out a small Duplo set (Superman.
 Of course!).

-The following evening, we threw the big family birthday party for our little guy!
+The next evening, we threw the big family birthday party for our little guy!

 I started out with hand-crafted Puppy Dog birthday invitations using scrapbooking punches and cardstock!
-I had so much fun making each invite have a unique puppy!
+I had so much fun making each invite feature a unique puppy!

 I’ve had a piece of dog-print fabric in my stash for almost two years now, and this fabric actually became the inspiration for the party and color scheme.
 For the boys, I made coordinating t-shirts with ironed-on puppies.
 I ironed a sheet of Steam-A-Seam onto the back of a section of fabric and cut out dogs, balls and stars.
 These were easy to iron onto the shirts for each boy.
 My only regret is the craft store didn’t have ANY 2T or 3T blank shirts, so my two year old is wearing a 4T shirt that is a bit large!